NOAA-OWP/SoilFreezeThaw/INSTALL.md

 # Build and Run Instructions
-Detailed instructions on how to build and run SFT in three modes (standalone, pseudo, and nextgen frameworks) are provided below.
+Detailed instructions on how to build and run SoilFreezeThaw (SFT) in three modes (standalone, pseudo, and nextgen frameworks) are provided below.
+Standalone mode refers to running the model by itself, not linked to any other model.
+Pseudo or pseudo framework mode uses code within the SoilFreezeThaw repo to link external models with SFT.
+The nextgen framework mode creates a build that must be run within the [nextgen framework](https://github.com/NOAA-OWP/ngen), a framework used to ingest data, pass data, link models, and provide model output.

 Building SFT requires [GCC](https://gcc.gnu.org) and [CMAKE](https://cmake.org/) on your machine.

 ## Clone the repository
 ```